braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/selections.md

 # Selections

 Selections are groups of data that can be used to personalize a message for each user in your campaign.
-After creating a [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalog/), you can further reference this data by incorporating filtered sets in your Braze campaigns.
+After creating a [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalog/), you can further reference this data by incorporating selections in your Braze campaigns.
 Note that the free tier of catalogs allows one selection to be created per catalog.

 {% alert important %}
 Selections are currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

-To create a selection, select your catalog and click **Create Filtered Set**.
+To create a selection, select your catalog and click **Create Selection**.
 Select the catalog column from the **Filter Field** dropdown.
 Next, select the operator, and enter the attribute.
 Continue to add any additional filters as needed for filter settings.

 In the **Sort type** section, you can specify the order in which results are returned.
 This includes an option to randomize the sort order.
 Next, enter the maximum number of results, up to 10, for the **Limit number** under the **Results limit** section.

-After setting up the selection, click **Create Filtered Set**, and the selection will display above the catalog data.
+After setting up the selection, click **Create Selection**, and the selection will display above the catalog data.
 Now, you can reference this selection in your messaging.

 {% alert important %}
 String fields with more than 1,000 characters cannot be filtered.